nawabahmadreshi/documentation/pages/marketing-channels/google-uac.md

 If you're running Google's new Universal App Campaign, Branch links can be placed inside your ads.
 This allows you to track ad-driven installs across Android and iOS on the Branch dashboard and deep link those new users directly to content the first time they open your app.

+Branch uses Google Adwords' server to server [App Conversion Confirmation](https://developers.google.com/app-conversion-tracking/api/legacy/confirm) for attribution data which reports on conversion events.
+Therefore, we only collect **install (conversion) data**.
+Click data is not supported for this campaign type.

 Google Campaign | Campaign Type/Objective | Branch Ad Format
 --- | --- | ---
 Universal App Campaign | Mobile App Install | App Only: Install